 Reducing the Need for Transplant

-Some of our research in the Intestinal Care Program aims to find out more about conditions that lead to intestinal failure.
+Some of our research in the Intestinal Rehabilitation Program aims to find out more about conditions that lead to intestinal failure.
 That’s one way we try to limit the need for transplantation.

 We’re also exploring how to improve bowel function to lessen the need for total parenteral nutrition (TPN).
 TPN is a complete form of nutrition given through a vein.
 It can be a lifesaver for children whose intestines are not working right.
 But if used long-term, it can result in liver failure.